 With additional experience, you could progress to manage a team or department within a laboratory, or manage a particular area of service provision such as health and safety.
 You could also become a consultant biomedical scientist.

-Discover your future today.
-Apply for the latest biomedical scientist jobs >
+Discover your future today. apply for the latest biomedical scientist jobs >